My child has told me her teacher touches her inappropriately.

 Dear Concerned Parent,

 It’s a really good thing that your daughter felt that she could tell you about her teacher’s behavior.
-Her teacher’s behavior is not appropriate but it is difficult to say whether she is an adult who is at-risk for harming a child or whether she has very poor boundariesi and needs guidance and supervision regarding how to interact with children.
+Her teacher’s behavior is not appropriate but it is difficult to say whether she is an adult who is at-risk for harming a child or whether she has very poor boundaries and needs guidance and supervision regarding how to interact with children.

 Either way, speaking up about your concerns and your daughter’s experience is important to helping make sure that your daughter’s environment is safe.
 And as you’re already doing, it’s important for your daughter to know that you are going to follow up on her concerns and do everything you can to keep her safe.